-To increase length: max of 4mm longer than natural lash.
-To increase thickness: max diameter of .18 These lash styles are a guide to achieving different looks with lash extensions.
-Diameter/length of extensions can be adjusted based on the strength/length of the client's natural lashes.
+These lash styles are a guide to achieving different looks with lash extensions.
+Our goal with styling is to create the most flattering shape that compliment our clients eye shapes.
+Diameter/length of styles will need to be adjusted based on the strength/length of the client's natural lashes.